ExtinctAxolotl/A-Personal-Arch-Installation-Guide/README.md

 ## Add a user account

 Add a new user account.
 In this guide, I'll just use `MYUSERNAME` as the username of the new user aside from `root` account.
-(My phrasing seems redundant, eh?)

 Of course, change the example username with your own:

 ```
 # useradd -m -g users -G wheel,storage,power,video,audio,rfkill,input -s /bin/bash MYUSERNAME